Nepal Travel Guide

 Visa and Entry Requirements

 Visa on arrival is offered at Tribhuvan International Airport and the major border crossings to nationals of most countries.
-It’s easy: complete a form (at kiosk counters or downloadable in advance from the web), affix a passport size photo, deposit the fee, and proceed on to immigration.
-There are serious queues at rush hours, though online advance filling out of the form on entry saves time retrieved on Nepal’s Department of Immigration website.
-Citizens of China benefit from free visas under a bi-lateral understanding.
+It's easy: complete a form (at kiosk counters or downloadable in advance from the web), affix a passport-size photo, deposit the fee, and proceed on to immigration.
+There are serious queues at rush hours, though online advance filling out of the form on entry saves time, as retrieved from Nepal's Department of Immigration website.
+Citizens of China benefit from free visas under a bilateral understanding.

-The online visa application process (https://nepaliport.immigration.gov.np/) makes arrival easier.
-Complete the form prior to travel, obtain a QR code, and present it along with your passport.
-This does not enable you to skip the payment queue entirely but reduces processing time by half.
+The online visa application process makes arrival easier.
+Complete the form before travel, obtain a QR code, and present it along with your passport.
+This does not enable you to skip the payment queue entirely, but it reduces processing time by half.
 The confirmation is valid for only 15 days from the date of issue, so do not apply prior to travel dates.

 Nepal offers three regular visa lengths for visitors: 15 days ($30), 30 days ($50), and 90 days ($125).
 Any currency will do, but USD is best.
 You can only use credit cards at the airport, and perhaps not at the land border.
 Take small notes because change isn't always provided.
 Renew at the Immigration Office in Kathmandu or Pokhara if you need to stay longer.